 Learn more about taxonomic rank for added science of classification information.

 There are eight major taxonomic ranks.
-They are:

 - Phylum (or sometimes division in the botanical and mycological sciences)

 Psilocybe Cubensis Potency in Magic Mushroom SpeciesAs you can see, species is the most granular of the major taxonomic ranks.
 For example, Psilocybe cubensis is a popular species of psilocybin-containing fungi and psilocybe cubensis potency varies from species to species.